Our SEO Process

 Tezerakt runs a five-phase engagement model.
 Each phase produces a specific output that feeds the next.
-It can vary depending on each business’ status, for this is our proved fixed standard because the findings from Phase 1 determine what is possible in every phase that follows.
+The findings from Phase 1 determine what is possible in every phase that follows.

 Skipping or compressing phases produces predictable failure modes: content investment that produces no ranking movement because technical blockers were left unaddressed, link acquisition that passes authority to pages misaligned with search intent, and keyword targets that reflect assumption rather than verified demand data.
 The process eliminates these failure modes by resolving dependencies in the correct order.